rawan4oud/Music-Player/README.md

 - If the other push button is pressed, the other song starts playing.
 - Pressing the same push button again restarts the song.
 The LEDs will refresh their blinking and the LCD will reset the lyrics.

-## Components
-The following components of the CSMB12 and the PBMCUSLK board were used:
-- Buzzer
-- LCD
-- Four LEDs
-- Two push buttons

-## Hardware
-- CSMB12
-- PBMCUSLK

-## Software
-- CodeWarrior IDE

 ***Note**: Two additional colleagues are contributors to this project.*